ynsta/steamcontroller/README.md

 This project is a standalone userland driver for the steam controller to be used where steam client can't be installed.

-Two modes are already working:
+Two modes are already working with haptic feedback:
- - xbox360: gamepad emulator with some haptic feedback
+ - xbox360: gamepad emulator
- - desktop: mouse, keyboard mode without haptic feedback
+ - desktop: mouse, keyboard mode

 The final purpose is to have support for custom mapping created with a stand-alone tool or imported from steam vdf files.